 It was a dream first job and had bit of everything: client interaction, the consultancy on the physics side, project management, designing, programming and manufacturing electronics, developing software for automation, signal processing, data visualisation, and academic research.

 I felt the strongly academic approach to innovation was limiting the development speed, and the outcomes from these projects were a long way from competing in the market place.
 I wanted something different, more market ready.

 The aspects of the job I loved were the project management and interacting with clients, so I wanted to do more on the consultancy side and use my broad range of skills across software and hardware if possible.

 It was around that time that I met Eastpoint - I loved the energy put into the consultancy and the fact that products developed were taken to completion.
 I made the jump and don’t regret it.

 You wanted to be a Xamarin developer in particular, why is that?

 At my previous job I was working on an internal project for a bespoke sensor.
 I needed to gather data and display it nicely in an iOS and Android app.
-Using Xamarin, I could write the code once and deploy it to multiple platforms, which was exciting.
+Using the Xamarin cross platform tool, I could write the code once and deploy it to multiple platforms, which was exciting.

 I was sceptical with the Xamarin platform at first, but it turned out to be very robust and the real deal, even before Microsoft bought it.